LauraKapitza/sportsharing/README.md

 ### Give it a try:

+To try Sportsharing, please go to the website: https://sportsharing.herokuapp.com/

-You can use these credentials to log in
+You can use these credentials to log in:

 - Login:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;donkey@kong.com
 - Password:&nbsp;&nbsp;&nbsp;&nbsp;Toto123!